HDVinnie/feature-flags/README.md

 ```

 Done!
-Now you can use the Facade `FeatureFlags::isEnabled('FEATURE_NAME')` to check if the feature is enabled for the current user, or `FeatureFlags::isEnabledFor('FEATURE_NAME', $user)`, passing the user.
+Now you can use the Facade `FeatureFlag::isEnabled('FEATURE_NAME')` to check if the feature is enabled for the current user, or `FeatureFlag::isEnabledFor('FEATURE_NAME', $user)`, passing the user.

 ### Restrict access to the dashboard